 However, before we start you need to know a certain formula, don’t worry this isn’t Math Class, no need to memorize, just understand it for the sake of the example.

 Then next thing we need to do is to look at the Market Depth Book that we showed you earlier.
 Now, let’s say that we want to trade 15 Lots of BTCUSD at the current market price, which is 11376.93 in this case.
 What would happen is that 1.29 lots of the 15 would be filled at 11376.93 and the rest filled with higher prices until 15 lots have been completed.

 Now it would be time to apply the above VWAP formula to understand what is the actual price you’re paying for your 15 lots.

 - 2.64 * 11382.51 = 30,049.8264

 Adding those up would give you 170,752.3891, then you go ahead and divide that number by the total trade volume which is 15, and your VWAP is 11,383.49.
 This means that your average price for the 15 lots that you wanted is $11,383.49 which is $6.56 higher than the current market price.

-Now you understand why there is a higher price when you decide to enter or exit a trade with large volume.
+Now you understand why there is a higher price for your buy orders, or a lower price for your sell orders, when you decide to enter or exit a trade with a high volume.